The White Arrivers

 I am smuggling myself over a border that has the world’s attention on it, as volunteer Islamic State fighters from across Europe cross one way, desperate refugees cross another.
-And all for a 25 euro day visa.
+And all for the sake of a 25 euro day-visa.

-While I sit, folded in the dark boot, I reflect on what a fool I often am.
+While I sit, folded in the dark boot, I reflect on what a fool I can often be.

 It’s R. She tells me that we’ve been turned away from driving over as she didn’t have proof that the car was hers.
 Her documents are written in Greek.
 The Turkish wafted them away as no good without even looking at them.

 So, instead we trudge over the border on foot.
-With me having had a lengthy wait, questions asked, and a 25 euro visa bought.
+With me having had a lengthy wait, questions asked, and, of course, a 25 euro visa bought.

 We finally flag down a lift from a Greek couple who have crossed the border.

 After thanks I ask them why they’ve come.

 “See those houses?” the driver points to a pretty broken down settlement over the fields.
 “That’s where my family is from.”

 But you’re Greek?

 “Haven’t you noticed you haven’t crossed the river yet?
 This was Greek land.
 But…” his voices tails off sadly.